fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 5. Go S until you hit a wall, then W, then S, etc. until you find a 3x3 room.
 In the middle of it is a pile of Rocks (and some Dragon Stones).
 6. `(U)se` any of the three miscellaneous items (except the Cup) to fashion a Crude Hammer `(p49)`.
 Then `(U)se` the Hammer to break your chains.
 Return to room (3) and get your equipment.
 This is the most annoying part, because you have to redistribute all your stuff back to your party members.
 Note that you have lost all your gold, which probably wasn't much to begin with anyway.

 The exit is just S of room (1).
 Before you go there, wrap around to the S wall and explore until you find a hidden door to the N with a secret chest.
-(When you find the fight with some guards, you're in the right place.)
 The Magic Sword is an upgrade over the Polearm and the Gauntlets are your first piece of miscellaneous armor, but there's nothing here that's really compelling.
 The Pierce Bolts are expensive, at least.

 You'll need to fight off some guards to get out `(p62)`.
 Stairs take you up into the shack in the NW corner of the Slave Estate.
 Just outside that shack there's a set of prints you can *Track* that will take you up to the door in the SW corner right outside the fight with the Gaze Demon (sorry, spoilers).
 If you want to [explore the estate](#nice-island-ya-got-here-slave-estate) now, you can skip down to that section, but my recommendation is to follow the tracks and then exit to the S and head back to Purgatory and/or the Slave Camp first.